 We’ve got a lot of Minnesota to see today before we cross over into our next state.

 First, there is one final historic stop to make in Minneapolis.

 So, we follow the Mississippi south out of downtown for a half-hour until we reach the Michael Dowling School.

 What we’ve come to see is not the classrooms or playground.
 We’re here to inspect the garden.

 The school is home to the Dowling Community Garden.
 It’s believed to be one of only two Victory Gardens left from World War Two.
 The other is The Fenway Victory Gardens in Boston.

 People in the United States planted “victory gardens” during World War One.
 In early 1942, the country was asked again to plant these gardens because farmers were primarily producing food for soldiers overseas.
 In addition, trucks and other transportation were being used for war efforts, so crops couldn’t be transported long distances.

 During those war years in the 1940s, about 20 million victory gardens were planted in back yards, flower beds, parks, rooftops and other places.
 In 1944, these gardens produced more than 1 million tons of vegetables, about 40 percent of all the vegetables grown in the country that year.

 During 2020, victory gardens made a comeback during the COVID-19 pandemic.
 One expert told Organic Farmer in November 2020 that she hoped the gardens would continue even after the pandemic eases.
 Perhaps they might.
-A Facebook group called Victory Garden 2020 still has almost 1,000 members.
+A Facebook group called Victory Garden 2020 still has more than 900 members.